The six types of essential nutrients are:

 Apart from the concerns that I have already outlined and the fact that the brain still requires glucose to function, I cannot justify putting the liver through such hard work.

 Before starting a ketone diet, I would strongly advise seeking medical advice.
 This is because of the strain put upon the liver.
-Any defect or, at present, an unknown health condition, may prove fatal
+Any defect or, at present, an unknown health condition may prove fatal

 ARE FOODS HIGH IN CARBOHYDRATES BAD FOR US?

 In the weight loss world, the idea that carbs are bad soon took hold, and then the rest of the world followed in that thinking.
 Not all carb-rich foods are the same, however.
 So depending upon which food they are in, the body will digest them at differing rates and intensities.

-1. Sugars found in fruit for example are called natural sugars.
+1. Sugars found in fruit, for example, are called natural sugars.
 In comparison, sugars found in biscuits, cakes, breakfast cereals, and fizzy drinks are called free sugars.
 Free sugars contribute greatly to our health problems, as it is tough to limit our intake of these sugars on a daily basis.

 3. Fiber that cannot be digested helps to move other food and waste products through our gut more easily, which is why we all should have fiber in our diet.
 Eating plenty of fiber is associated with a lower risk of heart disease, stroke, and bowel cancer.

 Carbohydrates are your body’s main source of energy as they are broken down into glucose (sugar).
 This is then absorbed into the bloodstream and is used by your body primarily for its fuel.
 If more glucose is absorbed than can be used, it’s converted into fat for later use.

 You can find good healthy sources of carbohydrates, which are high in fiber, in fruit, vegetables, and beans.
 These healthy foods are also rich sources of other nutrients that the body requires.